micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 Permissions for a file will specify which of the three actions above can be performed for groups and users in an OS.

-For every file, there are 3 types of permissions: permissions for the owner, for the owning group and for everyone else.
-Remember that there are three possibles actions a user can take on a file - read (r), write (w), execute (x) - so for each of the three permissions we need three actions.
+For every file, there are 3 types of permissions: permissions for the owner, for the owning group, and for everyone else.
+Remember that there are three possible actions a user can take on a file: read (r), write (w), execute (x).
+So, for each of the three permissions we need three actions.

 If you change the present working directory to the root (`cd /`) and then show the folder content with the details by typing `ls -l` on the command prompt, you will get something like this: